4d/docs/website/translated_docs/fr/ViewPro/method-list.md

 The `VP Get stylesheets` command <!-- REF #_method_.VP Get stylesheets.Summary -->returns the collection of defined style sheet objects from the designated *scope*<!-- END REF -->.

-In *vpAreaName*, pass the name property of the 4D View Pro area.
+Dans *vpAreaName*, passez la propriété du nom de la zone 4D View Pro.
 Si vous passez un nom inexistant, une erreur est retournée.

 You can define where to get the style sheets in the optional *scope* parameter using the sheet index (counting begins at 0) or with the following constants: